Hila Peleg

-Hila Peleg (הילה פלג; born 1976 in Tel Aviv-Yafo, Israel) is a curator and filmmaker living in Berlin, Germany.
+Hila Peleg (הילה פלג; born 1976 in Tel Aviv-Yafo, Israel) is an international curator and filmmaker and the Dean of HaMidrasha – Faculty of the Arts starting September 2023.
 Peleg has curated solo shows, large-scale group exhibitions and interdisciplinary cultural events across the visual arts, film and architecture, in public institutions throughout Europe and internationally.
 She is also known for her documentary film work including her award winning feature film "A Crime Against Art" from 2007 and "Sign Space" from 2016.

 Biography

 Hila Peleg has curated numerous interdisciplinary projects and exhibitions for institutions including those for KW Institute for Contemporary Art (Berlin), Iniva - Institute of International Visual Arts (London), Haus der Kulturen der Welt (Berlin), and Centre Pompidou (Paris).
 In 2010 she founded the Berlin Documentary Forum, a biennial event initiated at Haus der Kulturen der Welt devoted to the production and presentation of contemporary and historical documentary practices in an interdisciplinary context.
 She was the artistic director of the Berlin Documentary Forum until 2014.
 Peleg was co-curator of Manifesta 7 (Trentino-Alto Adige/Südtirol, 2008) and curator of the film program at the 10th Shanghai Biennale (2014).
 Recently she was a curator of Documenta 14 (Athens and Kassel, 2017), with a focus on the film programs and the large-scale moving image installations in both Athens and Kassel.
 She also conceived Documenta’s year-long weekly film program KEIMENA that was running on Greece's public television channel ERT.

 Peleg’s feature films - A Crime Against Art (100 min., 2007, Spain / Germany), and Sign Space (77 min., 2016, Germany) - are observation-based documentaries that engage with the conventions and debates that inform the institutional space of art.